Monday, January 23, 2012

 Contact was made between the opposing forces in the mid afternoon, around 16:00 hours.
 Admiral Doorman made attempts to bypass the Japanese naval escort and get at the troop transports.
 His efforts were repulsed by Admiral Takagi's escorting warships.
 The battle raged at long range intermittently from mid-afternoon until midnight.
 Both sides expended large quantities of ammunition without achieving significant results.
 The ABDA forces had never trained or worked together either, and Admiral Doorman had difficulty communicating his orders to the ships of the other navies.

 Heavy Cruiser Exeter sustained an 8 inch shell hit that damaged a boiler room and substantially reduced her speed.
 She was unable to keep formation, and she veered off, out of the fight.
 Admiral Doorman ordered her to return to Surabaya, escorted by destroyer Witte de With.
 The Japanese began launching their deadly long lance torpedoes.
-92 torpedoes were fired at this time, but only the destroyer Kortenaear was struck.
+A total of 92 torpedoes were fired at this time, but only the destroyer Kortenaear was struck.
 She exploded, split in half, and sank quickly.
 The destroyer Electra exchanged gunfire with cruiser Jintsu and destroyer Asagumo, but in turn she was seriously damaged and was abandoned.
 The Asagumo was also damaged and forced to retire from the battle.

 Dutch destroyer Kortenaer, sunk in the